 The Vietnamese embassy discourages people to make use of the Vietnam visa on arrival if you qualify for the e-visa.
 Many mediation bureaus still offer the possibility to purchase an approval letter.

-Take note: oftentimes, the “Vietnam visa” is advertised online, while only really offering the approval letter.
+Take note: often, the “Vietnam visa” is advertised online, while only really offering the approval letter.
 Be sure not get fooled by this, and know what you are applying for.
 If you find a visa online for a low price, there is a reasonable chance that it says (in fine print) that you still need to pay a stamping fee after arrival.
 These costs can be saved by submitting your application through this website.

 Why apply for an e-visa instead of a visa on arrival

 There are different reasons why you are better off applying for a Vietnam e-visa instead of approval letters with an intermediary or travel bureau.
 Firstly, the embassy cannot guarantee that an entry with an approval letter will proceed without trouble.
-Secondly, the combined costs of the approval letter and stamping fee are oftentimes higher than the total cost of the e-visa.
-Thirdly, it’s very inconvenient to have to wait in line to finally be able to pay for the stamping fee.
+Secondly, the combined costs of the approval letter and stamping fee are often higher than the total cost of the e-visa.
+Thirdly, it is very inconvenient to have to wait in line to finally be able to pay for the stamping fee.
 And finally, the e-visa can be used at far more arrival and departure locations.

 Read more about applying for the Vietnam e-visa